cauelugli/gaiaserver/README.md

 All packages you'll need are set in *requirements.txt*

 This is a public project made out of a private one.
-On it, I use *AWS Cloud* to store my database, once the original project can be found at: https://gaiasrv.herokuapp.com/
+On it, I use *AWS Cloud* to store my database, and Heroku for deploying.
+The original project can be found at: https://gaiasrv.herokuapp.com/

 Looking forward for improvements and feedback from this incredible community!
 I'll continue developing the original project, and once _we_ accomplish more, I'll be updating this one.